Milwaukee Cosmetic Mini Implant Reconstructive Dentistry

 Our patient was beginning to experience the changes that most long term denture wearers experience… dentures that become loose due primarily to increasing bone loss.

-Dr. Rick Winter confirmed the diagnosis and presented a sample of our Upgradeable Treatment plans, a treatment option that has become very popular for our patients who decide to start with denture treatments but want to move toward optimal treatments that prevent bone loss and assure long term normal dental function.
+Dr. Rick Winter confirmed the diagnosis and presented a sample of our Upgradeable Dentistry treatment plans, a treatment option that has become very popular for our patients who decide to start with denture treatments but want to move toward optimal treatments that prevent bone loss and assure long term normal dental function.

 Patients who had assumed certain dental technologies were not available to them due to cost or oral health issues…. are provided with an incremental treatment path that is not only affordable…but practically guarantees that the “best long term treatment” objectives are obtained.